Evermore: Writing and recording

-Several Evermore tracks were created from scratch.
+Various Evermore tracks were created from scratch.
 Swift wrote two tracks, "Closure" and "Dorothea", for Dessner and Vernon's supergroup Big Red Machine; the songs were eventually recorded for Evermore.
-For "Closure", Vernon played a drum loop and Dessner added piano to it, imagining it as a track in 5/4 time.
+For "Closure", Vernon played a drum loop, and Dessner added piano, imagining it as a track in 5/4 time.
 Dessner pinpointed "Closure" as the track that opened up more possibilities for the album, in that Swift and the production team did not subject themselves to any limitations.
 Dessner composed "Westerly", an instrumental track named after the town of Westerly, where Swift's Rhode Island home is located.
-Swift subsequently took an hour to write what became "Willow" on that instrumental.
-"No Body, No Crime" is the only Evermore track that Swift wrote without collaborators; she wrote it on a rubber-bridge guitar and sent Dessner a voice memo, which he produced upon.
-The track's feature artist, the pop rock band Haim, recorded their vocals at Ariel Rechtshaid's Los Angeles home and forwarded it to Swift and Dessner.
+Swift subsequently spent an hour writing what became "Willow" on that instrumental.
+"No Body, No Crime" is the only Evermore track that Swift wrote without collaborators; she wrote it on a rubber-bridge guitar and sent Dessner a voice memo, which he produced.
+The track's feature artist, the pop rock band Haim, recorded their vocals at Ariel Rechtshaid's Los Angeles home and forwarded them to Swift and Dessner.

 Other tracks were Dessner's works he had created for his own projects or Folklore.
-"Tis the Damn Season" was a product of Swift's songwriting when she was drunk and Dessner's instrumental track that he had written "a long time ago".
+"Tis the Damn Season" was a product of Swift's songwriting while she was drunk and Dessner's instrumental track, which he had written "a long time ago".
 "Coney Island" was based on a track that Dessner and Bryce had written for the National.
 Swift and Alwyn wrote the lyrics to it, and the National's lead singer, Matt Berninger, duetted with Swift while other members played instruments, including the drums, pocket piano, and bass.
 The bridge of "Marjorie" samples the drone from Folklores "Peace"; Swift wrote "Marjorie" about her maternal grandmother, Marjorie Finlay, whose operatic vocals were also sampled.
 Dessner had started composing "Right Where You Left Me" and "Happiness" for Big Red Machine in 2019.
 Swift finished writing and recording the two songs as the last two for Evermore; "Happiness" was completed six days before the album was mastered.
 All 17 tracks were mixed by Jonathan Low at Long Pond.